 11 of the 18 penguin species are on the endangered species list.
 As you likely know, killing, possessing, capturing, or having pretty much anything to do with a species that’s on the endangered list is a major offense that could see your freedom taken away in an instant.

 Even if you could keep penguins as pets, it would be insanely difficult for many reasons.
 These birds are pack animals, and they must be kept in groups of at least 20 for their social and mental health.
 You might have enough space for a single penguin, but keeping 20 means you’ll need an Olympic-sized swimming pool just for them to swim in.

 4. Most Penguins Require Excessive Care

 It’s not just the space needs of caring for 20 or more birds that makes keeping penguins practically impossible.
-You’ll also need to keep their area at a constant 30-40 degrees.
+You’ll also need to keep their area at a constant 30-40 degrees Fahrenheit.
 That’s going to be an outrageous cooling bill!
-And the cleaning system your pool will require is industrial; far beyond the scope of a standard residential swimming pool.
+And the cleaning system your pool will require is industrial, which is far beyond the scope of a standard residential swimming pool.